ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Initialize VDAF preparation and initial outputs as described in
    {{input-share-prep}}.

-[[OPEN ISSUE: consider moving the helper nonce check into
+[[OPEN ISSUE: consider moving the helper report ID check into
 {{early-input-share-validation}}]]

 Once the helper has processed each valid report share in